dcaglar/ecommerce-platform-kotlin/checkout-demo/README.md

    - Send request to backend proxy
    - Backend proxy automatically:
      - Gets JWT token from Keycloak (server-to-server)
+     - Generates a unique Idempotency-Key (UUID) for this request
-     - Calls payment-service with the token (server-to-server)
+     - Calls payment-service with the token and idempotency key (server-to-server)
      - Returns the payment result
-   - Display the response and equivalent curl command
+   - Display the response and equivalent curl command (including the idempotency key)

    **Note**: Everything is handled automatically - just fill the form and submit!
+The idempotency key is automatically generated.
+You can use the same key from the curl command for retries to test idempotent behavior.

 ## Example Request